 And the people praised God for this.

-Did you enjoy learning the miraculous story of the lame man?
-Also, what have you learned from Peter and John?
+How did you find the miraculous story of the lame man?
+And what have you learned from Peter and John?

-More importantly, what have you realized about Jesus’ healing power?
-Do you believe He can heal you, too?
+More importantly, what have you learned about Jesus’ healing power?
+Do you believe He can heal you too?